hhaamm/backuper/README.markdown

-Backuper is a tool for automatizing backups from a remote server.
+Backuper is a tool for automatizing backups.
 It's composed of two main executable files: backuper and backup_sync:

 * backuper loads a configuration files and does a backup.

 * backuper_sync downloads a backup made by backuper from a remote server to a local folder.
 It's use is optional.
+I'ts not tested and could fail.

 Targets for backup are files, folders, MySQL and MongoDB databases, but you can add your own "backupers" (classes that runs backup processes) if you know Ruby.